Progressive-Insurance/oculr-ngx/docs/display-directive.md

 <div [oculrDisplay]="{ id: 'myDisplay' }">Something being displayed</div>
 ```

-A `AnalyticEvent` type object is being used in this property binding.
-There are other properties that can be set on the `AnalyticEvent` object, which you can read about more in the [AnalyticEvent]() documentation.
+An `AnalyticEvent` type object is being used in this property binding.
+There are other properties that can be set on the `AnalyticEvent` object, which you can read about more in the [AnalyticEvent](./analytic-event.md) documentation.
 To minimize the amount of content done in the component's template, it is recommended to prepare any `AnalyticEvent` objects in the `ngOnInit()` of the component.

 ```typescript
 import { AnalyticEvent } from 'oculr-ngx';